intrinio/javascript-sdk/docs/IndexApi.md

 # **getStockMarketIndexDataPointNumber**
 > &#39;Number&#39; getStockMarketIndexDataPointNumber(identifier, tag)

-Get Stock Market Index Data Point (Number)
+Data Point (Number) for Stock Market Index

 Returns a numeric value for the given &#x60;tag&#x60; for the Stock Market Index with the given &#x60;identifier&#x60;